conduktor/conduktor-docs/docs/platform/navigation/settings/rbac.md

 We can see that this is a recap of all the permissions this user has.

-In blue, we have the permissions Alice inherits from the group `Project A`, and in white the ones that are assigned to her directly.
+In grey, we have the permissions Alice inherits from the group `Project A`, and in white the ones that are assigned to her directly.

 This set of permissions gives her:
-- A full access to the topic `alice-private-topic` and to the consumer group `alice-consumers`, on the cluster `Local Kafka`
+- A full access to the topic `alice-private-topic` and to the consumer group `alice-consumers`, on the cluster `test`
 - Some actions on all the topics and consumer groups that start with the prefix `app-a-`, on all the clusters, that she inherits from the group `Project A`